Loft Conversions international architecture firms

 Williamsburg, Brooklyn

-This project is an adaptive reuse and gut renovation of an existing abandoned cheesecake factory in the Williamsburg section of Brooklyn.
-It is situated among two and three story buildings.
-The mustard yellow cast stone and concrete framed structure is in excellent shape, and lends itself to a simple residential conversion with large windows and 11 foot ceilings.
-The scope of work includes relocating the existing stair core and adding a public stair, and opening up previously closed in masonry openings.
+This project is an adaptive reuse and gut renovation of an abandoned cheesecake factory in the Williamsburg section of Brooklyn.
+It is situated among two—and three-story buildings.
+The mustard yellow cast stone and concrete-framed structure is in excellent shape and lends itself to a simple residential conversion with large windows and 11-foot ceilings.
+The scope of work includes relocating the existing stair core, adding a public stair, and opening up previously closed-in masonry openings.

-A new glass and steel penthouse floor shall be added on the roof to create top-floor duplex apartments, and will provide access to large private terraces and magnificent views of Brooklyn.
+A new glass and steel penthouse floor will be added to the roof to create top-floor duplex apartments.
+These apartments will provide access to large private terraces and magnificent views of Brooklyn.

-Our design retains the building’s original industrial character, dating back to 1911, but gives it a residential edge with transparent glass railings on new discrete balconies, and the substitution of the existing loading docks with an access ramp at street level.
+Our design retains the building’s original industrial character, dating back to 1911.
+Still, it gives it a residential edge with transparent glass railings on new discrete balconies and the substitution of the existing loading docks with an access ramp at street level.

-The alteration of the building in compliance with Article 7B of the New York Multiple Dwelling Law permits a new penthouse addition on the roof, which redefines the base and main portion of the building as a three-part façade and completes the building visually by creating a new addition that echoes the classical first floor façade in color and massing but uses glass and steel as a modern expression.
+The alteration of the building in compliance with Article 7B of the New York Multiple Dwelling Law permits a new penthouse addition on the roof.
+This redefines the base and main portion of the building as a three-part façade and completes the building visually by creating a new addition that echoes the classical first-floor façade in color and massing but uses glass and steel as a modern expression.